richlegrand/dash/README.md

 ### Thread safety and callbacks

 Each Dash callback is executed in a separate thread.
 This keeps the Dash server snappy:  it doesn't wait for a given callback to complete.
 But when you have a shared resource being accessed in the callback (e.g. a device) the callback code is typically no longer threadsafe.
 So we added a lock to each shared callback.
 The WebSocket queue guarantees ordering and the lock guarantees serialization of shared callbacks.
-This only applies to shared callbacks -- normal callbacks are unchanged.
+This only applies to shared callbacks -- regular callbacks are unchanged.

 For shared callbacks, "serialization" can be disabled in the "service" argument to `callback()`.

 ### Race conditions

 There is a more general issue of race conditions that arises when you mix HTTP requests with WebSocket communication.
-So we made all communication (graph upload, dependencies and component updates) happen over WebSocket by default, but this is can be set as a config option (via `server_service`).
+So we made all communication (layout upload, dependencies and component updates) happen over WebSocket by default, but this is can be set as a config option (via `server_service`).
 With all component-related communcation happening over WebSocket, messages are delivered in order, and the odd race condition is avoided.

 ## Notes about benchmark testing